hkloudou/goWindowsService/README.md

 >
 > Step1.Run Service as SYSTEM
 >
-> Step2.Run a program as an administrator(current user) when your system startup
+> Step2.Run app.exe(config.go) as an administrator(current user) when your system startup
 ## 1.Star this project ,haha
 ## 2.clone to your workspace
 ```